 How I work.

-As a manager, I help my authors visualise and realise their literary ambitions.
+Management can help authors visualise and realise their literary ambitions.
 In other words: developing a long-term strategy and then representing their interests to the outside world, creating as much time and ‘headspace’ for them to focus on the creative process.

 Strategy.